CosmoQuestX/Rocket-Bot/README.md

 # Rocket Bot (v2.2 Stable)

 The Bot of the New generation of explorers for the CosmoQuest server on Discord.
-Assembled with official APIs and documentation, created using the Github Students Program tools.
+Assembled with official APIs and documentation, and originally created using the Github Students Program tools, version 2.2 is a substantial overhaul of many of the original Rocket Bot.

+Version 2.2 introduces a number of aviation weather commands and other goodies.

 ## Introduction